-The childcare crisis facing Japan's working moms
+The child care crisis facing Japan's working moms

 Women who advocate for change find few politicians of their gender to advocate to.

-Prime Minister Abe has just one female member in his cabinet, a fact he brushed off by saying she could do the work of two or three women.
+Prime Minister Abe has just one female member in his Cabinet, a fact he brushed off by saying she could do the work of two or three women.
 In the conservative region of Japan, where Yuka Ogata lives, a third of local councils have no female members at all.

 Seiji Sakata, who sits on the Kumamoto City Council with Ogata, said he believes women get "too narrow-sighted in their thinking, while men have a broader point of view."